 Motion Perception & Simulation

 Perceiving how we are oriented and how we move through our surroundings is fundamental to human behavior; it allows us to anchor ourselves and to determine possibilities for interactions with the world.
-In the Motion Perception & Simulation group, we work to achieve a comprehensive understanding of these percepts.
+In the Motion Perception & Simulation group, we worked to achieve a comprehensive understanding of these percepts.

 From Fundamental to Applied Research